 The Pre-Event Frequency is defined as the mean of the Transmission System Frequency between T-1.5 seconds and T-0.5 seconds from Time Zero.
-A secondary metric for determining Pre-Event Frequency will also be calculated as the mean of the Transmission System Frequency between T-60 seconds and T-30 seconds from Time Zero.
+A secondary metric for determining Pre-Event Frequency for POR,

+SOR and TOR1 Performance Assessment will also be calculated as the mean of the Transmission System Frequency between T-60 seconds and T-30 seconds from Time Zero.